Muhumuza7325/OMD/README.md

 - Hi, I’m @Muhumuza7325
 - A passionate scientist currently exploring Bioinformatics.
 - Driven by the vision to contribute to the transformation of education in Uganda and globally.
-- Connect to me via email: muhumuzaomega@gmail.com
+- You can connect to me via email: muhumuzaomega@gmail.com

 ## Installation Instructions for MacOS and Linux